phenology/cgc/manuscript/joss_cgc_paper.md

   This post-processing step has the goal to reduce the number of clusters by grouping them based on similarity, facilitating the identification and visualization of patterns.
-- **A scalable approach to efficiently perform cluster analyses on both small and big data sets.** CGC offers solutions for a wide range of data set sizes by providing co- and tri-clustering implementations designed to run on either a single machine or on a compute cluster.
+- **A scalable approach to efficiently perform cluster analyses on both small and big data sets.** CGC offers solutions to make efficient use of the available computational resources and to tackle a wide range of data set sizes.
+  It provides co- and tri-clustering implementations designed to run on either a single machine or on a compute cluster.
   For the former, which tackles input data arrays that largely fit into memory, one can exploit parallelization of independent analysis runs, taking advantage of multi-core CPUs.
 For the latter, which tackles instead large datasets, the analysis is carried out using distributed data and computation.
 - **A framework easy to integrate into geospatial analysis workflows.** CGC is written in Python, which is one of the top programming languages for geospatial scripting and applications.
 In the implementation targeting distributed computing, CGC makes use of the Dask library [@Dask:2016], which is widely employed in the field of big geo-data.
 Numpy and Dask